jmcanterafonseca/leaflet-context-information/README.md

 # Leaflet plugin for displaying real time context information

-A Leaflet plugin + infrastructure for getting access Context Information exposed using the FIWARE NGSIv2 APIs.
+A Leaflet plugin + infrastructure for getting access to Context Information exposed using the FIWARE NGSIv2 APIs.

 # How to use it